They Will Kill You Logo

 Suggest an update

-Hussam Taysir Duwait was a 32‑year‑old father of two who lived in the East Jerusalem neighborhood of Sur Baher, an area within the municipal boundaries of Jerusalem.
-As an Arab resident holding an Israeli identity card, he had freedom of movement throughout the country.
-Prior to the attack, Duwait was employed by a local construction firm working on the Jerusalem Light Rail project.
-Little verifiable information is publicly available about his early life, education, family background, social history, or personal beliefs outside of the details revealed after the attack.
+Hussam Taysir Duwait was a 32‑year‑old Arab resident of the East Jerusalem neighborhood of Sur Baher at the time of the attack.
+As an Arab citizen of Israel holding an Israeli identity card, he had freedom of movement throughout the country.
+Duwait was married and the father of two children.
+He worked for a local construction firm engaged in building the Jerusalem Light Rail.

 Like what you're reading?